shedivesin/emoji/README.md

 2. Images of every possible shield and house chart, using both stylistic variants of the geomantic figures.
-(There are 65,536 possible charts, times two for chart type and times two for style, making 262,144 images in all.)
+(There are 65,536 possible charts, times five chart types and styles (Western shield, Western house, Arabic shield, Arabic house, and CGD shield), making 327,680 images in all.)
 These are only available in SVG format for reasons of size.

-3. A generator script to make it easy to get the HTML code necessary to display a given chart.
+3. A generator webpage to make it easy to get the image URL necessary to display a given chart.

 The images are really quite tiny.
 I optimized the SVGs as best I could by